Maltomatic/Verbosity/readme.md

         - for a line with length L+1:
             - the first (L-1)/2 words (floor first half) indicate the first variable
             - the second (L+1)/2 words form the integer
-            - the integer is the sum of the words' character values from 1 to 26, then divided by (L-1)/2
+            - the integer is the sum of the words' character values from 1 to 26 divided by (L-1), then rounded down to which the number of commas in the line  is added and the number of periods is subtracted
 - Adverbs indicate goto
-    - jump to the line indicated by the sum of the words' first character's values multiplied by the number of words in the line, modulo the number of lines in the poem
+    - jump to the line indicated by the sum of the words' first character's values multiplied by the number of words in the line, modulo the number of lines in the poem, then adding the number of commas in the line and subtracting the number of periods
     - you cannot jump to a variable declaration
     - jumping to an "if" statement does not circumvent conditional evaluation, but jumping to and "else" statement enforces execution of the "else" without conditional evaluation
 - Verbs indicate if/else: goto statements